Department of Germanic and Slavic Languages and Literatures (GRAD)

 2. Satisfactory performance in the teaching program.

-3. Demonstration of proficiency in German, including all four competencies (reading, writing, speaking, and listening), at a level of “Superior” (C1 according to ACTFL guidelines), usually by the time the student enters the program or by the end of the first year of study.
+3. Demonstration of proficiency in German, including all four competencies (reading, writing, speaking, and listening), at a level of C1 (according to the Common European Frame of Reference), usually by the time the student enters the program or by the end of the first year of study.

 4. Demonstration of reading knowledge in a second foreign language relevant to the student's research, as approved by the directors of graduate studies.

-5. All students will submit an annual plan of study report each year prior to completion of their preliminary exam.
+5. Up until the completion of their preliminary exam, all students will submit an annual plan of study report.
 Doing so encourages students to reflect in broad terms on their current intellectual interests and possible future trajectories for these interests.
 Visit the Annual Plan of Study Report web page for more information.

 6. Successful completion of the writing proficiency review, normally by the end of the second year of study.
 Normally, students will submit a revision of a paper originally written for one of their courses.